 Gold ended below $1,300 an ounce on Thursday, as strong US data countered the safe-haven boost from flat European stocks and international turmoil.

-U.S. stock index futures pointed to a higher open on Tuesday, with the focus on factory order data for December.
+U.S. stock index futures pointed to a flat-to-lower open on Wednesday, with investors awaiting April inflation figures.

 Get the best of CNBC in your inbox